 This dessert is a crowd pleasure, something, I would compare with Gajar ka Halwa.
 You must be raising one eye at my comparison with Gajar ka Halwa.
 Since, it is quite heavy with butter and flour and sweet like Halwa.
 It taste best when warm like Halwa.
 And, it taste great with vanilla ice cream like Gajar Halwa.

 Types of peaches

 Since, it is main ingredient, use best peaches.
 Reduce sugar if peaches are naturally very sweet and ripened.
-If using, over-ripened peaches.
-You may skip cooking peaches on pan and just mix the sugar and peaches.
+If using, over-ripened peaches, you may skip cooking peaches on pan and just mix the sugar and peaches.
 Set aside for 15 minute and you are set.
 I used thick peach wedges, but I suggest chunk would be best.
 If you don’t like big chunk then you can make thin wedges.

 One more thing this cobbler is quite filling.
 I can skip my meal after having it.
 So, if you plan it for a gathering along with a savory dish and a main course, and two sides, like a salad and a soup or raita, I would suggest to keep small serving sizes.

 So, if you are hosting a group of 12-16 people of mixed appetite.
 Divide the peach in two large plates and serve with ½ litre scoops of vanilla ice cream all around the peach cobbler in each plate.
 I will upload a photo when I make it again.
 For single servings, you can make it in ramekins too, which means crispy crust in every bite.
 Yumm!